-We had a year filled with international weddings (in England and Bogotá) and home buying in 2017.
-That meant 2018 was a bit of a rebuilding year financially and we got our puppy, Gimli so we didn’t do any traveling.
-To bring in 2019 I was dying to go somewhere since we both had some time off.
+To bring in the new I wanted to go somewhere since we both had some time off.
 Our destination needed to be somewhere we could drive to and take Gimli.
-After spending some quality time bouncing between Google Maps and Airbnb I decided on Raleigh, North Carolina.
+After spending some quality time bouncing between Google Maps and Airbnb I decided on dog friendly Raleigh, North Carolina.

-Raleigh is a dog friendly area, which was very important to us.
 This was our first trip with our pup besides visiting family.
 This post is all about dog friendly activities we found!
-My next post will be all the human only places.
-Most of them center around food.
+This post is all the human only places – most of them center around food.
 We ate a ton.
 Anyway, many of the breweries in the Raleigh Durham area are dog friendly.
 And not just on the patio.
 Many of them allow pups inside too!
 This was perfect since we went at the end of December when the weather is not always comfortable for outdoor seating.

 While we stayed in Raleigh, not all of these are located within the city.
 Durham is about a half hour away and there smaller towns in between.
 We focused on Raleigh, but did venture out of the city for a few things.
 Here are 7 places you and your dog can hang out together in the Raleigh area.

-We drove here from Richmond to start our trip with a hike.
+We drove to Eno State Park from Richmond to start our trip with a hike.
 The Buckquarter Creek trail runs along the river and through the woods.
 That loop took us about an hour and a half.
 But Gimli stopped for lots of sniffs; we also stopped for pictures.
-After a 3 hour car ride, this was perfect for Gimli, and for us, to stretch our legs and get some fresh air.
+After a 3 hour car ride, this was perfect for Gimli, and us, to stretch our legs and get some fresh air.